bob-build - Bob release mode build

 The generation of the audit trail is usually barely noticeable.
 But if a large number of repositories is checked out it can add a significant overhead nonetheless.
 This option suppresses the generation of the audit trail.

 Note that it is not possible to upload such built artifacts to a binary archive because vital information is missing.
+It is also not possible to install shared packages that were built without audit trail for the same reason.

 - Don’t build, just check out sources

-- Override default environment variable
+Override default or set environment variable.

 Preserve whole environment.